shaymolcho/light-show/README.md

 #### <a name="ramping_channels_4_6"></a>Ramping Channels 4-6
 - For Model S/X:
-    - Individual on/off control is supported for each channel
+    - Individual on/off control is supported for each channel.
     - Only a single ramping duration is allowed between all 3 channels.
     - The ramping duration for all 3 is defined only by the effect placed in xLights for Channel 4.
 - For Model 3/Y: